OPLabVanderbilt/SVETS/README.md

 # SVETS
-SVETS transferred from OPLab Test Library
+SVETS transferred from OPLab Test Library.
+Images and Excel files can be found in SVETS_Extras.